plone/documentation/docs/classic-ui/mockup.md

 ## Create a custom pattern

-To create a custom pattern in your addon use the `mockup_pattern` bobtemplate:
+To create a custom {term}`pattern` in your add-on, use the `mockup_pattern` {term}`bobtemplate`:

 ```shell
 cd project.addon
 plonecli add mockup_pattern
 ```

-Now enter your pattern name without *pat-* prefix:
+Next, enter your pattern name without the `pat-` prefix.

 ```shell
 --> Pattern name (without “pat-” prefix) [my-pattern]: testpattern
 ```

-This creates the necessary JS resources and webpack configuration for you:
+This creates the necessary JavaScript resources and webpack configuration for you, as shown in the following file system tree diagram.

 ```text
 ...